AdobeDocs/analytics.en/help/components/c-calcmetrics/cm-transition.md

 ## Step 7.
 What happened to Life-Time Metrics? {#section_AEDB02EF24584DAD8731BED9DDCE4F48}

-Life-Time metrics (a.k.a. all-time metrics) are no longer supported and no longer visible in the Reports & Analytics UI or any other UI.
+Life-Time metrics (a.k.a. all-time metrics) are no longer supported and no longer visible in the [!UICONTROL Reports & Analytics] UI or any other UI.
 They cannot be queried by the Report API.

 Any bookmarks, dashboards, scheduled reports, or alerts that contained an all-time metric will continue to run without that metric as long as at least one other valid metric is also on the report.
 If the only metric on the bookmark, dashboard, scheduled report, or alert is an all-time metric, the report will no longer run.

 ## Step 8.
 What do I need to know about Calculated Metrics based on Daily/Weekly/Monthly/Quarterly/Yearly Unique Visitor metrics? {#section_E9A77EBB41CE4881B196CC1C282B2DF3}

-Calculated metrics based on Unique Visitor metrics will be visible in the following Analytics components: Reports & analytics, Report Builder, and Reporting API.
+Calculated metrics based on Unique Visitor metrics will be visible in the following [!DNL Analytics] components: [!UICONTROL Reports & Analytics], [!UICONTROL Report Builder], and Reporting API.

-However, these metrics will not be supported in the following components: Segments, Analysis Workspace, Real-Time reports, Anomaly Detection, and Contribution Analysis.
+However, these metrics will not be supported in the following components: [!UICONTROL Segments], [!UICONTROL Analysis Workspace], [!UICONTROL Real-Time] reports, [!UICONTROL Anomaly Detection], and [!UICONTROL Contribution Analysis].
 When you create or edit a calculated metric based on Unique Visitors metrics, you will see a compatibility warning that the metric is not compatible with certain areas of the product.

 You use a base Unique Visitor metric on a report with a segment.
 You can create a Calculated Metric based on a Unique Visitor metric; however, that calculated metric cannot be applied to a report with a segment, nor can that calculated metric have a segment embedded in it.